Go Ad-Free

 Task Force Didn’t Recommend Vitamin D for Stronger Bones:

-More than six years ago, the US Preventive Services Task Force issued confusing guidelines on the topic of vitamin D supplements for stronger bones.
-For years, women have been told to take high doses of calcium along with some vitamin D to strengthen bones.
-But in 2012, the USPSTF advised postmenopausal women that taking calcium and vitamin D won’t prevent broken bones after all.
+More than a decade ago, the US Preventive Services Task Force issued confusing guidelines on the topic of vitamin D supplements for stronger bones.
+In 2012, the USPSTF advised postmenopausal women that taking calcium and vitamin D wouldn’t prevent broken bones after all.
+Apparently, the current research is no more convincing now than it was back then.

 Karen commented: